Where Will I Live?

 The online guaranteed housing application opens March 1 and payment must be submitted by May 1.
 Click here for more detailed information about applications, deadlines and eligibility.

-Students will be notified of their housing community assignment via email by May 10, 2013.
-Any student who wishes to decline the housing community offer must respond to the email by June 1, and indicate the reason for declining the offer and/or request to be placed on the waitlist for another community.
+Students will be notified of their housing community assignment via email in May.
+Any student who wishes to decline the housing community offer must respond to the email by the stated deadline, and indicate the reason for declining the offer and/or request to be placed on the waitlist for another community.

 Financial Aid award offers will be revised based on community assignments.
 Students will be notified via email.